 The film opens with a spectacularly exciting embassy overthrow and its first third is political thriller on the order of Alan Pakula or perhaps homage to 1970s Costa Gavras, before moving to a lighter second act where Mendez goes to Hollywood, enlisting the services of a pair of cynical producers (John Goodman, Alan Arkin, both top-notch) who, of all things, want to maintain the integrity of their imaginary endeavor.

 These two acts are a set-up for the third, a tense and satisfying descent into Tehran, where Affleck really shows off his chops for directing a shrewd, screw-tightening exercise—Argo is a real thriller in its final acts, as the hostages are disguised and smuggled, with several near misses, throughout the country.
 Some have unfairly noted that the climax is pure Hollywood—as if there’s anything wrong with that in a movie that uses a Hollywood MacGuffin as its lynchpin—in its masterfully directed escape scenes.

 No matter.
-By the time the plane is on the runway and the Iranian military has been duped, Argo has built and released extraordinary tension and goodwill—it even has something to say about what a real hero is, both to his political prisoners and his estranged wife and ten-year-old son back home, a fresh wound Mendez nurses throughout the picture.
-Affleck, 70s styled with shaggy hair and laid back, low-key demeanor, displays impressive vulnerability as a guy at both personal and professional crossroads.
+By the time the plane is on the runway and the Iranian military has been duped, Argo has built and released extraordinary tension and goodwill and even has something to say about what a real hero is, both to his political prisoners and his estranged wife and ten-year-old son back home, a fresh wound Mendez nurses throughout the picture.
+Affleck, 70s styled with shaggy hair and laid back, low-key demeanor, displays impressive courage and vulnerability as a guy at both personal and professional crossroads.